nsshah14/Publication-Management-System/README.md

 # csc540_project README
-## TODO:
+## Thing to remember when adding to database:
-* TODO: Ensure each order has transaction detail
+* TODO: When you add an order add a transaction detail for given order.
-* TODO: on order being submitted increment pastOrders value
+* TODO: on order being submitted increment pastOrders value for order number
-* TODO: 1 publication id for 1 order.
+* TODO: ensure 1 publication id for 1 order.

 ## Project Structure